 TOP TIPS FOR DEALING WITH DAMP

 If you have a damp problem in your home, you may be able to diagnose the problem yourself.
-Below are some simple tips to help you solve dampness problems in your property.
+Below are some top tips for dealing with damp in your property.

-If dampness is affecting the outside walls/ ceilings and is mainly black mould, then it is likely to be a condensation issue.
+If dampness is affecting outside walls or ceilings and is mainly black mould, it’s likely to be a condensation issue.
 Condensation is caused by warm, moist air coming into contact with cold surfaces.
-Solutions are: reduce moisture in the air, improve heating and ventilation and improve installation.
+Solutions include reducing moisture in the air and improving your heating and ventilation systems or installation.
 Click here for more information on condensation control.

 Dampness which is high on walls with blistering paint

-Is the problem appears high on the wall or ceiling or around doors, windows or chimney and appears as a stain and/or flaking/blistering paint or plaster?
-It is likely penetrating dampness.
-You would need to check the roofing, guttering, pointing or brick work, the seals around doors and windows, drip grooves on windowsills.
-You may need a builder or handyman to carry out repair to building detail.
-It is a good idea to look outside when it is raining heavily to see if there are any problems with leaks or overflow guttering.
+You should check the roofing, guttering, pointing or brick work, the seals around doors and windows, drip grooves on windowsills.
+You may need a builder or handyman to carry out repairs to building detail.
+It’s a good idea to look outside when it is raining heavily to see if there are any problems with leaks or overflow guttering.